Call now for your

 When you are entitled to receive workers’ compensation under Illinois and federal law, getting your employer and their insurance company to act in a timely and appropriate manner can be stressful and confusing.
 This can include attending many informal and formal hearings just to get the benefits you deserve.
 Let our attorneys make sure you do not become a victim of the process, and get you what you are entitled to receive following an injury at work.

-For over 75 years, the Chicago workers’ compensation attorneys of Phillips Law Offices have been assisting clients who have been injured at their place of work.
+For over 75 years, the Chicago workers’ compensation attorney of Phillips Law Offices have been assisting clients who have been hurt on the job.
 In addition to workers’ comp cases, we also handle black lung cases as well as mesothelioma settlements.

 Many employers are required to have workers’ compensation insurance, which pays benefits to injured employees, covering expenses such as a portion of lost wages and medical expenses.